 The team behind Nifty has specifically featured a list of use cases, including Agile Software Development, Legal Cases Management, Client Management, etc., that are worth paying attention to.

-Top feature of Nifty PM
+Top Nifty PM Features

 - Project Goal Management – Managers can define goals using task lists and create corresponding timelines to keep the project on track.
 The team will know when is a certain milestone pending so that work can be throttled accordingly.